Pennsylvania Fly Fishing 3 min read

 Sulphur hatch on Manatawny Creek

-If the average angler was asked what his favorite stream in Southeast Pennsylvania is, most wouldn’t hesitate to say Tulpehocken Creek, a beautiful tailwater stream teeming with trout.
+If the average angler were asked what his favorite stream in Southeast Pennsylvania is, most wouldn’t hesitate to say, Tulpehocken Creek, a beautiful tailwater stream teeming with trout.

 But not every fisherman prefers the beaten path.